symfony-cmf/symfony-cmf-docs/bundles/core/publish_workflow.rst

     `Security Chapter`_ of the Symfony2 book.

-In general the publish workflow works as follows:
+The default publish workflow corresponds to the following diagram:

 .. image:: ../../_images/bundles/core_pwf_workflow.png

-The **publishStartDate** and **publishEndDate** can each be set to ``NULL``, in which case the start or end date is unbounded.
-For example, if the end date is ``NULL`` and the start date is ``2013-09-29`` then the object will be published on the start date and will never be "unpublished".
+The return values for ``getPublishStartDate`` and ``getPublishEndDate`` can be ``null``, in which case the start or end date is unbounded.
+For example, if the end date is ``null`` and the start date is ``2013-09-29`` then the object will be published on the start date and will never be "unpublished".

 Check if Content is Published
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~